Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 1. On the **===FIELD VERIFICATION TOOL===** page, to verify the node configuration, select **2) VERIFY, verify node configuration**.

-1. Review the verification results.

-5. Review the results and consider the following before proceeding with a clean install of Qumulo Core.
+1. Review the verification results and consider the following before proceeding with a clean install of Qumulo Core.

    * **PASSED** messages indicate correct configuration.
 For example: